No HSR Filing Means No Antitrust Issues? Think Again!

 Her pro bono matters include a case for which the Washington Lawyers' Committee for Civil Rights and Urban Affairs recognized her case team for its contribution to fair housing litigation.
 She also served for several years on the prestigious U.S. National Women's Law Center Leadership Advisory Committee.

-Amy received her J.D. from Harvard Law School, where she was an Equal Justice Fellow, and a B.A. from the University of Virginia with Highest Distinction.
+Amy is a member of the inaugural Law360 Competition Editorial Advisory Board.
+She received her J.D. from Harvard Law School, where she was an Equal Justice Fellow, and a B.A. from the University of Virginia with Highest Distinction.

 October.15.2018 - October.17.2018